 The Compensation Committee targets a total dollar amount to be allocated in the form of bonuses to all employees for the year.
 It also sets the specific bonus to be paid to each officer and key employee.
-These bonuses are not added to the salary of each employee.
-They are paid as a one-time cash bonus in July of each year.
+These bonuses are paid as a single sum cash bonus in July of each year.
 In addition, the Committee recommends the amount of any cost of living increase for all employees based upon U.S. Department of Labor statistics for the prior year.